helenmck1/SDS-bootcamp-2023_Paris/Readme.md

-# Spatial Data Science Bootcamps: NYC 2023
+# Spatial Data Science Bootcamps: Paris 2023

 Welcome to your Spatial Data Science Bootcamps repo!
 The majority of your course materials can be found here.
 These will also be shared with a digital version of your handbook after the event.